CraigPatch/M-Card/README.md

-# M-Card - Invitation Project
+q# M-Card - Invitation Project

 A Vue 3 application built with Vite for managing invitations and scanning functionality.